• Skip to main content

 How can I obtain a list of all licensees in Nevada?

-A list of active licensees is available on our website.
-A link to download the list of all active licenses is on our homepage below our interactive search tool.
-Additionally, this tool may be used to view owner, officers, business names, and board member affiliation for any licensee in the State of Nevada.
+A list of active licensees is available on our website under the List of Licensees tab.
+Our interactive search tool may be used to view owner, officers, business names, and board member affiliation for any licensee in the State of Nevada.

 Is local approval required prior to a final approval to operate?

-Yes, licenses are conditional/provisional until local approval has been obtained.
-Conditional and Provisional license holders are granted 12 and 18 months respectively to obtain required approvals and a final inspection by the Board.
+Yes, licenses are conditional until local approval has been obtained.
+Conditional license holders are granted 12 months to obtain required approvals and a final inspection by the Board.
 Extensions are permitted in certain circumstances.

 How does the Board handle deadlines for becoming operational?

-All establishments are expected to become operational within the 12 months for recreational licensees and 18 months for medical licensees.
-If a licensee submitted a license renewal form on time and continues to make significant progress toward opening, the Board may choose to take no action on the certificate or license by the deadline.
-If the licensee does not make an effort to become operational, is unresponsive, or submits misleading or incorrect renewal information, the Board reserves the right to investigate and potentially revoke the provisional or conditional license.
+All establishments are expected to become operational within 12 months after the Board issued the conditional license.
+If a licensee submitted an annual license renewal form on time and continues to make significant progress toward opening, the Board may choose to take no action on the license by the deadline.
+If the licensee does not make an effort to become operational, is unresponsive, or submits misleading or incorrect renewal information, the Board reserves the right to investigate and potentially revoke the conditional license.
 Extensions may be granted in some circumstances.
 If you represent a licensee that may need an extension, contact your assigned facility inspector or email [email protected].

 Which establishments must file a Renewal Form?